 Enter Agile Kata:).

-The more things change the more they stay the same.
+The more things change, the more they stay the same.
 The current track record of agile adoptions is not very promising.
-Most of all agile transformations fail to achieve their goals and therefore missing out on the huge positive impact it has on employee engagement, customer satisfaction, operational performance and time-to-market.
+Most of all Agile transformations fail to achieve their goals and therefore miss out on the huge positive impact it has on employee engagement, customer satisfaction, operational performance, and time-to-market.
 Is it because companies see Agile as an organization process update and not as a cultural shift?

 But where to start from here?
 Do we really have to “throw out the baby with the bathwater”?